lukass16/lukass16.github.io/content/authors/admin/_index.md

 #email: ""
 ---

 I am an undergraduate student at Yale University (but am originally from Riga, Latvia).
-My main interests relate to applied physics and engineering - specifically with applications to space and climate sciences. 🛰️🌎 I am involved in and organize various STEM-related projects nationally and internationally.
+My main interests relate to applied physics and engineering—specifically with applications to space and climate sciences. 🛰️🌎 I am involved in and organize various STEM-related projects nationally and internationally.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}View{{< /staticref >}} my CV as a PDF.